 - Watch TED talks.
 Many speakers summarize their book in their TED talk.
 If you like their message, there’s a good chance you’ll like the book (avg. video length — 10 minutes)

 - Listen to Podcasts.
 If the podcast is interviewing guests, you can learn about the author and his/her book before reading more (avg. audio length 30–45 minutes).
-Here are my favorites: 3 Books with Neil Pasricha, Tim Ferris, Oprah’s Super Soul Sunday
+One of my favorites: 3 Books with Neil Pasricha

 I have a list of books to read and add at a rate much faster than I can consume!